On periodic orbits in cotangent bundles of non-compact manifolds: The Palais-Smale condition

-Theorem\ \ref{thm:contact} shows that the contact type condition is a general property of mechanical contact manifolds, regardless of asymptotic behavior at infinity.
-In the case that $\Sigma$ is asymptotically regular, and an asymptotically regular embedding has been chosen, an explicit contact form can be constructed and a stronger contact type condition holds.
+A regular hypersurface of a mechanical Hamiltonian, wether it is compact or not, is always is of contact type, cf.~\cite{Rot:ww}.
+In the case that $\Sigma$ is defined for a Hamiltonian with $V$ asymptotically regular, an explicit contact form can be constructed and a stronger contact type condition holds.
 Consider the vector field: